asgardeo/asgardeo-auth-react-sdk/README.md

 #### Description

 This refreshes the access token and stores the refreshed session information in either the session or local storage as per your configuration.
-Note that this method cannot be used when the storage type is set to `webWorker` since the web worker automatically refreshes the token and there is no need for the developer to do it.
+Note that this method is not required to be used when the storage type is set to `webWorker` since the web worker automatically refreshes the token and there is no need for the developer to do it.

 #### Example